-- Describe follow-up care models available across Europe, and preferences for a follow-up model among Swiss childhood, adolescent and young adult cancer survivors, parents and physicians (oncologists and general practitioners) - Evaluate the transition / transfer from paediatric to adult care in survivors of childhood cancer - Describe psychological and socio-demographic outcomes, as well as needs in parents of long-term childhood cancer survivors
+- Describe follow-up care models available across Europe, and preferences for a follow-up model among Swiss childhood, adolescent and young adult cancer survivors, parents and physicians (oncologists and general practitioners) - Evaluate the transition/transfer from paediatric to adult care in survivors of childhood cancer - Develop guidelines on psychosocial aspects of follow-up care - Describe psychological and socio-economic outcomes, as well as needs in survivors of childhood, adolescent and young adult cancer and their family (with a focus on parents of very long-term survivors and grandparents)

 To describe follow-up care models in Europe, we invited 198 clinics and follow-up programmes in Europe to complete a questionnaire survey describing the follow-up care available at their institution.
-To assess preferences for different models of follow-up care, a questionnaire survey assessed opinions and perspectives on both currently used and desired optimal follow-up care among survivors, parents, paediatric and adult oncologists / haematologists and family practitioners.
+To assess preferences for different models of follow-up care, a questionnaire survey assessed opinions and perspectives on both currently used and desired optimal follow-up care among survivors, parents, paediatric and adult oncologists/haematologists and family practitioners.
 We evaluated the transition from paediatric to adults among childhood cancer survivors using medical records.
-Finally, we will contact parents in a questionnaire survey to assess positive and negative psychological, familial, and social outcomes [Mader-2016].
-These outcomes will be compared to the Swiss general population.
+Guidelines are being developed in collaboration with the IGHG.
+Furthermore, we contacted parents of childhood cancer survivors in a questionnaire survey to assess positive and negative psychological, familial, and socio-economic outcomes.
+These outcomes are compared to the Swiss general population.